 Once your application has been received, your suitability is individually assessed.
 If you meet the entry requirements, you will be offered an interview where you will be required to sit a subject-specific audit, a writing audit and a professional interview with one or more lecturers from the mathematics team.

 The audit has both verbal and written components and is designed to identify your strengths and areas for development.
 It contains a mixture of key stage 3 and GCSE style questions that cover the secondary mathematics curriculum.
 You will be sent information on how to prepare when you are notified of your interview.

 The main purpose of the interview is to:

-Please view further information regarding interview information
+Please view further information regarding preparing for teacher training

 Pre-entry Professional Skills Tests

 Applicants for initial teacher education (ITE) courses are required to have passed the professional skills tests before the start of the course.
 Further information is available on the Department for Education website.

 You must take the tests after you have applied and you will need to provide evidence of your application through UCAS Teacher Training when you attend the test centre.
 If you are offered a place following interview, you will have to pass both the Numeracy and Literacy skills tests as one of your conditions of acceptance before the course starts.

 Application forms should be able to demonstrate not only your depth of subject knowledge but also your enthusiasm and commitment to a career in teaching.